Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 * Float error 2

-Once I allowed floats to be passed into the programme, I then had to account for the in the functions that calculate dealer and house pay.
+Once I allowed floats to be passed into the programme, I then had to account for them in the functions that calculate dealer and house pay.
 I did this by getting the function to run a different sum based on int() and float() methods depending on which value was passed.
 For example in calculating dealer pay, I used the following:

 ![](docs/images/dealer-pay-ifs.png)